-In Anthos clusters on bare metal, you add or remove nodes in a cluster by editing the cluster's nodepool definitions.
+In GKE on Bare Metal, you add or remove nodes in a cluster by editing the cluster's nodepool definitions.
 You can use the command to change these definitions.

-There are three different kinds of node pools in Anthos clusters on bare metal: control plane, load balancer, and worker node pools.
+There are three different kinds of node pools in GKE on Bare Metal: control plane, load balancer, and worker node pools.
 You edit control plane and load balancer nodes through the definitions in their associated cluster resources, while you edit worker node pool definitions directly.

 Viewing node status